ultibohub/Examples/VideoCoreIV/HelloPi/README.md

 These examples are included in the Ultibo core installer download and can be found from the Lazarus IDE by selecting Tools, Example Projects.. from the menu.

+Note that some of these examples don't work on the Raspberry Pi 4B/400 as it uses a different GPU that is not compatible with the current libraries.

 ### HelloPi examples:

 * HelloAudio - A very simple example showing audio output over HDMI.